wadackel/react-drip-form/docs/api/drip-form-field.md

 ## Proxy Props

 List of Props provided for wrapped components.
+Apart from `input` and` meta`, Props passed to the field component is passed as is.

 ### input